shiftyp/rest-in-space/space-traders/exercise.md

 # SpaceTraders API Exercise (10 minutes)

 ## Overview
-In this quick exercise, we'll explore the SpaceTraders API as a group using Postman to understand RESTful API concepts and how to interact with an API over HTTP.
+In this quick exercise, we'll explore the SpaceTraders API as a group using Swagger UI to understand RESTful API concepts and how to interact with an API over HTTP.
 At the end you'll chat in smaller groups about the exercise.

 ## Learning Objectives
 - Understand RESTful API structure and authentication